devkjoon/devkjoon/README.md

 ## ⚡ Domains:
-- Full Stack focused
-- Web Development
+- Fullstack Focused
-- UI/UX
+- Prioritizing React
+- Have been really interested in the backend of things recently

 ## 🧐 About

 - ‍Committed to an active lifestyle
-- Passionate about educating myself of software development and principles
-- Coding bootcamp graduate
-- I love public speaking and have been a host for many events
+- I play too much golf to not be good at it, but I'm still not good at it
+- Currently consulting for web development with various organizations

 <details>
 <summary>⚡️More about me</summary>